 It also depends.
 If you are consuming a smoothie solely made of fruit, it is important to consider the amount of sugar present and where you might consume additional sugars throughout the day in an effort to control your total sugar intake.
 If you are looking to use fruit smoothies as a meal replacement, it is best to limit the total amount of fruit to 1 or 2 servings, and include a source of protein and a source of fat to ensure you are eating a balanced meal.
 If you wouldn’t eat 2 bananas, 1 cup of mango, 12 strawberries and 1 orange in one individual meal don’t blend it all into one drink.

 Are green smoothies good for you?

 Again, it depends.
 If you have trouble consuming green vegetables, adding them (or masking them) in a smoothie with some fruit is a great way to work on increasing your total vegetable intake.
 Much like fruit smoothies, if you intend to use green smoothies as a meal replacement, be sure to limit the total amount of sugar, including a source of protein, and include a source of fat to ensure it’s a well-balanced meal.

 Are smoothies good for weight loss?

 Although smoothies are often marketed as a weight-loss tool, they are not always the best solution.
 Much like any real food, smoothies can support a goal of weight loss but do not always support a goal of weight loss.
-On a foundational level, in order for weight loss to occur there must be a deficit in total calorie intake over a period of time (i.e. calories expended > calories consumed).
+On a foundational level, in order for weight loss to occur there must be a calorie deficit over a period of time (i.e. calories expended > calories consumed).
 When created with care, smoothies can be a simple way to reduce calorie intake at a meal, however, this can also be done by adjusting the total amount of calories consumed from real food at a meal.
 Whether you consume 300 calories from a smoothie or 300 calories from eggs and toast does not make a difference.
 It is the deficit created by the total number of calories that is most important when it comes to weight loss.